Faith in Action: From Kicker to Picker (Part 1 of 2)

 During the first 6 years of our marriage, my husband Craig was in the last 6 years of his career as a professional athlete.
 During that time, we had a running joke when it came to household tasks.
 I would affectionately tease him with comments like, “Honey, you’re a man of many talents….but handyman is not one of them!”

-My own D.I.Y. toolbox was mostly M.I.A., a/k/a N.M.T. – “Not My Thing”.
-And back then, my home decorating skills also registered zero on the talents scale.
-I thought it was like musical aptitude...you’re either born with ‘the decorating gene’, or you’re not.
-But in the years since Craig's NFL retirement, we've both learned new life lessons about old mindsets.
+My own D.I.Y. toolbox was mostly… M.I.A.
+My home decorating skills also registered zero on the talents scale.
+I thought it was like musical aptitude — meaning, you’re either born with the decorating gene or you’re not.
+In the years since Craig's NFL retirement, we've both learned new life lessons about old mindsets.

 New Attitude – New Aptitude